coruzzilab/connectf_server/README.md

 pip install -r requirements.txt
 ```

+Create a [`config.yaml`](#configyaml) in the `./connectf` folder, alongside the `./connectf/settings.py` file.

+To set up data files for the server to read from, it is recommended you create a `./data` folder at the top level of the project.
+Put required data files within the `./data` folder and edit [`config.yaml`](#configyaml) to reflect the changes.

 A MySQL database instance is required.
-Details of the database should be configured in the [`config.yaml`](#configyaml) file in the
+Details of the database should be configured in the [`config.yaml`](#configyaml) file.
-`./connectf/` folder, alongside `settings.py`.
 You can edit `settings.py` directly if you are more comfortable in
 configuring a Django project.

 ```bash